ChainAgnostic/CAIPs/CAIPs/caip-261.md

 ## Simple Summary

-This specification introduces a data framework to represent trust assertions among peers, facilitating the development of a global web of trust.
+This specification introduces a data framework to explicitly represent trust assertions among peers, facilitating the development of a scalable global web of trust.

 ## Abstract

-A web of trust establishes peer-to-peer trust graphs through trust and/or distrust assertions among peers, offering the possibility to calculate valuable insights such as reputation scores by using graph theory.
+Web of trust form peer-to-peer trust graphs through issuance of trust and/or distrust assertions among peers, offering the possibility to calculate valuable insights such as reputation scores by using graph theory.

 This proposal outlines a comprehensive data framework designed to facilitate the representation, management, verification and consumption of explicit trust assertions for peers within a decentralized environment.

-The proposed data framework is designed to be flexible, extensible, and scalable, ensuring compatibility across any ecosystem and facilitating a wide range of reputation-based use-cases.
+The proposed data framework is designed to be flexible, extensible, and scalable, ensuring compatibility across any ecosystem and facilitating a wide range of trust-based use-cases.

-By establishing a common language for peer trust assertions, this specification enables diverse ecosystems to interoperate with a shared understanding of trust, benefiting from each other and creating synergies that strengthen insights calculated from a web of trust.
+By establishing a common language for peer trust assertions, this specification enables diverse ecosystems to interoperate with a shared understanding of trust, benefiting from each other and creating synergies that strengthen insights generated from webs of trust.

 ## Specification

 This specification outlines methods for representing peer trust assertions, managing their lifecycle, and verifying their authenticity.
-It provides as well a method for representing insights calculated from a web of trust.
+It provides as well guidelines for representing insights calculated from a web of trust.
-The application of graph theory to utilize these assertions is beyond the scope of this proposal, but some examples are provided.
+The application of graph theory to utilize these webs of trust is beyond the scope of this proposal, but some examples are provided.

 ### Trust Representation